 5. A school may enter no more than one junior and/or one senior team.

-6. An entry fee of €15.00 is payable for each team and must be submitted with the entry form, not later than the 1 October 2018.
-Click on Application Form at the top of this page to download the entry form.
+6. An entry fee of €15.00 is payable for each team and teams must register online at the top of this page, not later than the 1 October 2019.
+Payment is made at time of registration where possible, but invoices can be issued where required.

 7. The adjudicators decision is final at each debate.